Agustín González de Amezúa y Mayo

-Agustín González de Amezúa y Mayo (1881-1956) was a Spanish academic, member of Real Academia Española, Real Academia de la Historia and Real Academia de Jurisprudencia y Legislación.
+Agustín González de Amezúa y Mayo (30 August 1881 – 10 June 1956) was a Spanish academic, member of Real Academia Española, Real Academia de la Historia and Real Academia de Jurisprudencia y Legislación.
 He is best known as historian of literature who specialized in Siglo de Oro, especially in works of Cervantes and Lope de Vega.
 He held various important scientific posts during early Francoism, especially in Consejo Superior de Investigaciónes Científicas.
 Politically he supported the Traditionalist cause, first as an Integrist and then as a Carlist militant; in the early 1940s he was in national executive of Comunión Tradicionalista.
 In the mid-1920s he was member of the Madrid ayuntamiento.

 Family and youth

 None of the sources consulted provides information on González de Amezúa’s distant ancestors; some authors claim that the family originated from La Rioja.
-His father, Enrique González de Amezúa y Muñoz (died 1909), was a member of the mid-range Madrid bourgeoisie.
+His father, Enrique González de Amezúa y Muñoz (died 1909), was a member of mid-range Madrid bourgeoisie.
 At least since the late 1860s he had been working as a broker at the stock exchange and reportedly greatly contributed to its operations during the turbulent times of the Glorious Revolution and the early Restoration.
 Over time he became one of the most prestigious brokers; in the late 1890s he was a member of Junta Sindical of the Colegio de Agentes de Cambio y Bolsa, and in the early 20th century he became the president of the body.
 At an unspecified time he married Luisa Mayo Albert (died 1934), a descendant of a well-off family involved in trade and finances.
 Her father and Amezúa’s maternal grandfather Manuel Mayo de la Fuente originated from the Philippines; he became a distinguished lawyer and landholder.
 In the mid-1860s he served two terms in the Cortes and was Director General de Contribuciones in the Ministerio de Hacienda.